Hello everyone, my name is Ludvic R. and I am a professional guitarist as well as a private guitar tutor in Paris.

 Never give up if it gets difficult!

-You shouldn’t give up learning the guitar as soon as you encounter difficulty
+You shouldn’t give up learning the guitar as soon as you encounter some difficulty.

 A guitar tablature—or “tab” for short—looks a lot like the stave on traditional sheet music, but features 6 lines instead.

-When you learn to play the guitar, you will discover that each of the 6 lines of the tablature corresponds to the 6 guitar strings.
+When you learn to play the guitar, you will discover that each of the lines of the tablature corresponds to one of the six guitar strings.